ethereum/consensus-specs/specs/das/p2p-interface.md

 This builds on top of the protocol identification and encoding spec which was introduced in [the Phase0 network spec](../phase0/p2p-interface.md).

-Note that the Phase1 DAS networking uses a different protocol prefix: `/eth2/das/req`
+Note that DAS networking uses a different protocol prefix: `/eth2/das/req`

 The result codes are extended with:
 -  3: **ResourceUnavailable** -- when the request was valid but cannot be served at this point in time.